-Forest school sessions Forest school staff Key indicator 1 -The engagement of Children experience £3960 to ensure high to engage, challenge all pupils in regular physical activity learning that goes beyond quality sessions are All school staff and stretch the - the Chief Medical Officer the classroom.
+Forest school sessions Forest school staff Key indicator 1 -The engagement of Children experience £5610 to ensure high to engage, challenge all pupils in regular physical activity learning that goes beyond quality sessions are All school staff and stretch the - the Chief Medical Officer the classroom.
 They are delivered to all children All children children both challenged and stretched for 2 half terms of the guidelines recommend that all 2 sets of sessions delivered over physically. children and young people aged 5 to academically and vear. half a term to younger and older academically and 18 engage in at least 60 minutes of physically. children to ensure activities are age physical activity per day, of which spiritually.
 They meet the appropriate.
 30 minutes should be in school. recommended 30 minutes of physical activity in meaningful purposeful and Key indicator 4: Broader experience well-planned learning of a range of sports and activities offered to all pupils. activities.

-10.1 10.6 0.00 01.11.1 00.450 High quality after school sessions to Offered to all children 3 times a week Key indicator 1 -The engagement of all pupils in regular physical activity Children are offered the opportunity to develop a £3,150 For high quality sports, provide specialist - the Chief Medical Officer range of sports beyond the teaching in a range of guidelines recommend that all classroom. session after school to sports and disciplines. children and young people aged 5 to They are taught by date.
-18 engage in at least 60 minutes of physical activity per day, of which specialist coaches.
-Range of individual and 30 minutes should be in school. team games Dance and gymnastics 30 minutes should be in school.
+High quality after Children are offered the £3.480 Offered to all children 3 times a Key indicator 1 -The engagement of school sessions to all pupils in regular physical activity week opportunity to develop a For high quality sports, provide specialist - the Chief Medical Officer range of sports beyond the dance and cheerleading teaching in a range of classroom. guidelines recommend that all session after school to sports and disciplines. children and young people aged 5 to They are taught by date.
+18 engage in at least 60 minutes of specialist coaches. physical activity per day, of which Range of individual and £927 30 minutes should be in school. team games Whitehall enrichment day offered in summer 2.
 Dance and gymnastics Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.